SociallyCompute/stackedit/MHS_Login_Requirements.md

 	  3. Teacher can change their own password
 	  6. Teacher creates class roster(s)
 	  8. Teacher has view of student password
-	  9. Teacher can edit student identifier or password
+	  9. Teacher can edit student name (NOT ID!) or password
 	  10. Teacher can access dashboard for class
 	  11. Teacher can deactivate student account (so student can not log into MHS)
 1. **Student login requirements**